 Ans:

-31. How do you measure the success of a testing effort?
+31. What metrics are used to measure the success of a testing effort?

 Ans:

-The success of testing efforts is measured by the number of defects found and fixed pre-release, ensuring critical functionalities meet specifications.
-Additionally, it includes the extent of test coverage achieved against planned goals and the efficiency of testing processes in terms of time and resources utilized.
+The success of testing efforts is gauged by several factors.
+Primarily, it includes the number of defects identified and resolved before release, ensuring that critical functionalities meet the specified requirements.
+Additionally, it involves assessing the extent of test coverage achieved compared to planned objectives.
+Efficiency is also measured by evaluating how effectively testing processes utilize time and resources.

 32. What is the role of a Test Plan in software testing?